Blog

 Don’t forget the adrenaline!
 When a trauma or critical patient comes in, your adrenaline gets ramped up, and once they are stable, you still have to return to your other patients who need your attention.

-Working in the emergency department can be exciting, exhausting, and emotional, but most of all, it is rewarding.
+Working as an ER travel nurse an be exciting, exhausting, and emotional, but most of all, it is rewarding.
 It is important to be prepared to fall in love with being an emergency room nurse.

 The first step to becoming an ER nurse is obtaining your associate degree in nursing or your bachelor’s degree in nursing.
 Once you have successfully completed your degree and passed your state boards, you can apply to work in an emergency department.
 Not all emergency departments hire new graduate nurses, but it is worth a shot!
 It does help if you complete your preceptorship or your final semester of nursing school in an ER, but this is not always an option.